lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **PlasmaPerson** _(02-Jul-18 06:09 PM)_

-@Magic8Ball do we go in now, bringing the Dragon fellow with us?
+@Magic8Ball Does the crew go in now, bringing the Dragon fellow with them?

 **Magic8Ball** _(02-Jul-18 06:09 PM)_